mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-1.md

 [&#10003;] External monitor
 [&#10007;] 1Password

 In [part 2](/post/switching-to-chromebook-part-2), I'm going to show you how to migrate your digital life to a Chromebook from your Mac and what problems you will encounter.
-I'm going to tell you what kind of cloud editors I stated to use and what will work on your Chromebook and what won't.
+I'm going to tell you what kind of cloud editors I started to use and what will work on your Chromebook and what won't.